 4: Do NOT trust me or any other unverified source with your life!
 Study this but do your own research.
 Check and recheck EVERYTHING if you are up against a dictator’s executioners.
 One mistake can get you killed.

-1: Not using any Internet connection traceable to you by name or address-at all.
+1: Not using any Internet connection traceable to you by name or address.
 Remember that most websites log your IP address and that if you are connected to the Internet by IPv6 they may also get your router’s MAC address.
 If you are connected directly to the Internet with no router it will be your computer’s MAC (network card hardware) address that gets sent with an IPv6 connection.

 2: Protecting the connection you are using with Tor to stop or delay any investigation there.
 The site you post to gets the IP address of a Tor exit node with no clues to your IP address.
 The connection you posted from cannot be found, so neither your MAC address nor security footage camera is available UNLESS someone finds a way around Tor.
 The NSA is on record as as saying they hate Tor and have trouble getting around it.